SamyChikhi/SamyChikhi.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 After completing a Ph.D. in cognitive science, I am currently a contract lecturer at the Integrative Neuroscience and Cognition Center.
 My research focuses on the dynamic interplay between EEG activity and cognition, with specific attention to memory and attention.
-I am passionate about exploring applications of brain-computer interfaces, especially in neurofeedback, and investigating human performance under various levels of cognitive load.
+I am interested in exploring the applications of brain-computer interfaces (e.g., neurofeedback) and investigating human performance under various levels of cognitive load, as well as in ecological settings using virtual reality.
 Additionally, my interests extend to meta-science, covering sciences synthesis, philosophy, and the history of science.
 {style="text-align: justify;"}